-- reduced the notice period that was required before the target could negotiate or share information with a third party2; - reduced the termination fee payable to the acquiror from 3.85% to 3.23%; and - deleted a termination fee that would have been payable if the target's board failed to reaffirm its recommendation after being requested to do so by the acquiror.
+revised the standard under which the target board could negotiate with a topping bidder; removed the requirement that a topping bidder enter into a 275-day standstill agreement; reduced the notice period that was required before the target could negotiate or share information with a third party; reduced the termination fee payable to the acquirer from 3.85 percent to 3.23 percent; and deleted a termination fee that would have been payable if the target's board failed to reaffirm its recommendation after being requested to do so by the acquirer.

-In addition to certain other changes, the amendments also limited the target's liability for breaches of the no-shop provisions by representatives other than its directors, officers, and financial advisors.
+In addition to certain other changes, the amendments also limited the target's liability for breaches of the no-shop provisions by representatives other than its directors, officers and financial advisers.
 Finally, as part of the settlement, Compellent delayed its stockholder meeting by at least 21 days.

 Because the parties had entered into the settlement agreement, the sole issue before the court was the plaintiffs' attorneys' fee application.
 For that reason, the Court of Chancery was careful to note that it was not passing judgment on the merits of the plaintiffs' claims.
 Rather, the court's role was to award attorneys' fees based on the "benefit" conferred by the settlement.
 Nevertheless, the court characterized the deal protections as "aggressive" and "convey[ing] a clear message that any interloper would be resisted vigorously and should stay away."

 The court awarded \$2.4 million based on the "benefit" produced by shifting the "protective array [of deal protections] from the aggressive end of the spectrum towards the middle."
 The court reasoned that "loosening a no-shop clause, weakening information rights or matching rights, and ameliorating restrictions on a board changing its recommendation should, all else equal, increase the chance of a topping bid," even though no such topping bid materialized.